 Unless you know your family will either have no leftovers, or they’ll eat all the leftovers for lunch then I highly suggest a standing leftovers night.
 It just makes things simple.

-Write it on your Master List.
+Write it on that same worksheet.

-3. Use a monthly meal plan
+3. Use your themed dinner ideas with a monthly meal plan

 Theme nights work best with a longer-term plan, like a whole month.
 I’m all about saving time and doing things efficiently so if you’re sitting down to meal plan for the week, spend an extra 10 minutes and do the entire month while you’re there!